 03. Correcting Manifest Injustice.
+The Commission may take steps to correct a manifest injustice resulting from averaging multiple ratings.
 In the event that the Commission deems a manifest injustice would result from the above ruling, it may at its discretion take steps necessary to correct such injustice.
 (3-23-22)